UoSM-CIRG/VLI-Slam-Jetson-Orin-PX4/README.md

 2. Check cable/usb connection with `sudo dmesg -wH` or restart docker with `systemctl restart docker.service` if zed camera fail to open.

-3. low odometry publishing rate (not sure where could be the bottleneck), thing that you can try
+3. Low /mavros/odometry/out topic publishing rate (not sure where could be the bottleneck), thing that you can try
 - Reducing resolution and increasing the publishing rate of zed camera
 - Disable the ros debug related application such as rviz and rqt
 - Runinng localization only or disable mapping.